lmmx/mvdef/README.md

   taking individual aliases from import statements, which then form new import statements in the destination file).
 The top right of the image displays a report of the 'agenda' which `mvdef` follows, alias by alias, to carry out these changes.
-- This demo can be reproduced by running `python -im mvdef --test` from the main directory upon cloning this repository, and inspecting the source file (`demo_program.py`) and destination file (`new_file.py`) under `mvdef/example/`.
+- This demo can be reproduced by running `python -im mvdef --demo` from the main directory upon cloning this repository, and inspecting the source file (`demo_program.py`) and destination file (`new_file.py`) under `mvdef/example/`.
 - This demo creates hidden `.backup` files, which can be used to 'reset' the demo by